-Christ.
 The major reason to make the “Yahweh” of this record into an angel is the same as the reason to make the record a dream or to make Yahweh into the pre-incarnate Christ.
 It comes from the preconceived idea that Yahweh just cannot appear in human form.
 Therefore, the temptation here is to make Yahweh of necessity a dream, an angel or Christ.
 Even though in other records angels are called God, this record is different.
 We have seen from other verses that angels are occasionally called “God” (see the notes on Gen. 16:7-13).
 However, a study of the records where the angel of the Lord is called “God” shows that he was always clearly identified as an angel, and it was clear that he was bringing a message from God.
 This record, and the others mentioned above in which Yahweh appears, are decidedly different.
-The “man” identified as Yahweh is among other angels, and the entire record identifies Him as Yahweh.
+The “man” identified as Yahweh is among two other angels (they are not explicitly called angels until Gen. 19:1), and the entire record identifies Him as Yahweh.
 And while other records show the angel of the Lord carefully avoiding the use of the first person, “I,” “me” and “my,” referring to God, the “Yahweh” in this record uses the first person over and over.

 Please note that truth, in its fullness, came not with Moses, but with Jesus Christ.
 It was he who for the first time in history made God truly understandable.
 It is not that the Old Testament believers knew nothing of God, but rather that their knowledge and understanding of Him were quite limited (“veiled”).
 Since truth came by Jesus Christ (“For the law was given through Moses; grace and truth came through Jesus,”), we believe that the first part of John 1:18—“no man hath seen God at anytime”—means that no man had “known” God [as He truly is] at any previous time.
 It is Jesus Christ who reveals, or makes known, God to man.